na-na-hi/renget/archive/UpdateCFW.md

 	* `atmosphere-x.xx.x-master-xxxxxxxx+hbl-x.x.x+hbmenu-x.x.x.zip`
 	* `hekate_ctcaer_x.x.x_Nyx_x.x.x.zip`
 	* `SigPatches.zip`
+		* This file is only necessary if you have updated your firmware.
 2. When asked to overwrite any files, click **Yes**.
 3. Move `fusee.bin` to `/bootloader/payloads/`.
 	* If you inject `fusee.bin` with a payload injector, then update the payload on your injector.